Thomas I. Emerson

-Background
+Early life and education

 Thomas Irwin Emerson was born in 1907 in Passaic, New Jersey.
 In 1928, he graduated from Yale University.
 In 1931, he graduated from Yale Law School, where future Supreme Court Justice William O. Douglas was one of his professors.

 Career

 Private practice

 In 1931, Emerson joined Engelhard, Pollak, Pitcher & Stern (earlier Simpson, Warren & Cardozo and later Engelhard, Pollak, Pitcher, Stern & Clarke).
 Emerson worked primarily for Carl Stern and Walter Pollak.
 Colleagues there included Arthur H. Goldberg.
-With law firm colleague Walter Pollak served the defense team that helped appeal convictions of the "Scottsboro Boys" in Powell v.
+With law firm colleague Walter Pollak, Emerson assisted the defense team that helped appeal convictions of the "Scottsboro Boys" in Powell v.
 Alabama (1932).

 Public service

 In July 1933, Emerson joined the New Deal of US President Franklin Delano Roosevelt by serving at the National Recovery Administration (NRA), the National Labor Relations Board (NLRB), the Social Security Board (1936), back to the NLRB in the summer of 1937, becoming assistant general counsel in charge of their review section in November 1937 and associated general counsel in August 1939.
 He then joined the US Department of Justice.
 During World War II, he served as general counsel at the Office of Economic Stabilization and the Office of War Mobilization and Reconversion.